madmachineio/MadDrivers/Examples/BME680/SPIReadValues/README.md

 # SPIReadValues

-Use SPI communication to get reading from the sensor.
-The readings includes temperature, humidity, pressure, and tells if there are too much VOC gases.
+Use **SPI** communication to get reading from the sensor.
+The readings includes temperature, humidity, pressure, and tells if there are too much VOC gases in the air.

 ## Library reference